mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-factory.md

 ### IAdgObject NewObject([AdgConnection cn](/reference/datagate/datagate-client/adg-connection.html), [AdgObjectTypes type](/reference/datagate/datagate-common/adg-object-types.html), [string path](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

 Creates a new instance of the  interface.

+#### Remarks
+This method uses the  method to create a new instance of the  interface.The  method is a generic method that takes a function delegate as a parameter.The function delegate is responsible for creating the new instance.If the  parameter is null, an  is thrown.

 ```cs
 IAdgObject NewObject(AdgConnection cn, AdgObjectTypes type, string path)